-Founder, Artistic Director, Vocalist, Guitarist
+Founder, Artistic and Musical Director, Vocalist, Guitarist

-Band Director, Violin, Vocalist
+Artistic and Musical Director, Violin, Vocalist

 Alex was born in Minsk, USSR in a musical family where his grandfather taught him Jewish folk music.
 Alex received his Master’s Degree from the Conservatory of Minsk, and, when drafted into the Red Army, conducted a military orchestra.
 After immigrating to America in 1990, Alex studied with Albert Igolnikov of the Chicago Symphony Orchestra.
 He then joined Maxwell Street Klezmer Band and soon became its violinist, Musical Director, and arranger.